-There isn’t actually a requirement to submit your employer certification form at tax time, but it is an excellent habit to get started.
+There isn’t a requirement to submit your employer certification form at tax time, but it is an excellent habit to get started.
 Yearly submission of these forms is the best way to ensure that you are meeting the requirements for PSLF.
-By making employer certification forms part of your yearly tax routine, you make sure that this critical step does not get skipped over.
+By making employer certification forms part of your annual tax routine, you make sure that this critical step does not get skipped over.

 The Employer Certification form can be found on the Department of Education’s Website.